Inside the 2025 P2P Top 30

 However, on the second tab, I’ve split the Top 30 index into two groups: the “mega-decliners” and the remaining programs.

 The “mega-decliners” are four once-mighty campaigns: Relay For Life, March for Babies, Race for the Cure, and the Komen 3-Day.
 In 2006, those four programs accounted for over half of the index’s total revenue.
-At one point, they reached over $800 million in total.
-Today, they bring in roughly $160 million.
-That’s a decline of about 80%.
+At one point, they reached nearly $800 million in total.
+Today, they bring in roughly $120 million.
+That’s a decline of over 80%.

-The rest of the Top 30, however, has steadily grown and just hit an all-time high of $1.46 billion.
+The rest of the Top 30, however, has steadily grown and just hit an all-time high of nearly $1.4 billion.

 Said again: excluding a handful of once-dominant programs that declined sharply, the peer-to-peer Top 30 is at its all-time high.
 (Yes, those are nominal dollars, and yes, the membership of the index, like all indices, changes over time.
 I’ll address both of those dynamics in subsequent chapters to come in March.)